Historyline 1914–1918 – classic turn-based war strategy from World War I

 Is Historyline a single-player game?

-Yes—the game includes a full single-player campaign with 12 missions.
+Yes, the game offers a full single-player campaign with 12 missions.

 Does Historyline have multiplayer?